10 Best Local Rank Tracking Tools in 2026 (In-Depth Comparison)

 8. SE Ranking

-SE Ranking is a full-featured SEO platform that covers keyword research, backlink analysis, site auditing, and local SEO.
-The local rank tracking component includes a grid-based heatmap, but the maximum grid size is limited to 5x5 (25 points), which is the smallest in this comparison.
+SE Ranking is a full-featured SEO platform covering keyword research, backlink analysis, site auditing, and local SEO.
+The local rank tracking component includes a grid-based heatmap using UULE-based GPS coordinate simulation.
+The maximum grid size is approximately 7×7 to 9×9 (grid tracking is available via the Local Marketing add-on, estimated +$9–$23/month per location).
+Monthly pricing is not transparently published — annual rates are shown instead.

 SE Ranking makes sense if you need a comprehensive SEO platform and local rank tracking is a secondary concern.
-For agencies where grid rank tracking is a core service, the 5x5 limitation is a dealbreaker.
+The 7×9 grid ceiling and add-on pricing structure make it a poor value choice if grid rank tracking is your primary service.

 Pros